grafana/tempo/docs/sources/tempo/traceql/_index.md

 ### Find traces that have a particuliar behavior

 You can use query filtering on multiple spans of the traces.
 This example locates all the traces of the `GET /api/products/{id}` operation that access a database.
-It's a convenient request to identify abnormal access ratio to the database caused by caching problems.
+It's a convenient request to identify abnormal access ratios to the database caused by caching problems.

 ```
 {span.service.name="frontend" && name = "GET /api/products/{id}"} && {.db.system="postgresql"}